 - How comprehensive is our response plan and how often is it tested.

-8 Strategies for Dealing with Cyber Risks in 2014:
+8 Strategies for Dealing with Cyber Risks:

 - Incorporate cyber risks into existing risk management and governance procedures.